wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 ### Using dApp

-Starting with Standard Library version 4, dApp callable function can issue a token.
-See [Callable Function](/en/ride/functions/callable-function) and [Issue](/en/ride/structures/common-structures/issue) articles of [Ride](/en/ride) chapter for more information.
+Since Standard Library version 4, dApp callable function can issue a token.
+See [Callable Function](/en/ride/functions/callable-function) and [Issue](/en/ride/structures/script-actions/issue) articles of [Ride](/en/ride) chapter for more information.

 > :warning: Standard Library Version 4 becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
 See Activation Protocol.
 Version 1.2.x is currently available on Stagenet only.

 In this example, `myToken` function issues a token with following params:

 * `name` contains the address of the account which invoked the function (for example, `Spring_3MbwwebM61Y11UFZwkdQ1gXUJjY27ww1r6z`),
-* number of tokens equals to 1000 and decimals id 2,
+* number of tokens equals to 1000 and decimals = 2,
 * token is reissuable.

 ```ride